alarisnu/7dof_arm_tracker/README.md

 `cd ~/catkin_ws/`
 `catkin_make`

-Put the ***serial_comm*** folder into ***catkin_ws/src*** folder.
+* Put the ***serial_comm*** folder into ***catkin_ws/src*** folder.
-Run the following command from workspace root directory: `rosdep install --from-paths src --ignore-src -r -y`
+* Run the following command from workspace root directory to install missing dependencies: `rosdep install --from-paths src --ignore-src -r -y`
-Run **catkin_make** from workspace root directory to build the code.
+* Run **catkin_make** from workspace root directory to build the code.

-Change mod of ***controller_node.py*** to *'executable'* with `chmod +x controller_node.py` to be able to run the program.
+* Change mod of ***controller_node.py*** to *'executable'* with `chmod +x controller_node.py` to be able to run the program.
-Add yourself to `dialout` group with command `sudo adduser $USER dialout`.
+* Add yourself to `dialout` group with command `sudo adduser $USER dialout`.
 Log out and log in again for the command to take effect.
 This is needed for you to have the rights to open serial ports.
-Assign to tracker ports static port names as in *serial_comm.cpp* lines 36-38.
+* Assign to tracker ports static port names as in ***serial_comm/src/serial_comm.cpp*** lines 36-38.
 Specifically, call them *port_shoulder, port_elbow, port_wrist*.
-To find out which port belongs to which sensor use `sudo cat /dev/ttyACMx`, with `x` replaced by port number, to start listening to the port, then turn on each sensor one by one and observe.
-Then follow [this](https://msadowski.github.io/linux-static-port/") guide to link every port to a static name.
-For assurance, after finishing the guide unplug and plug in the USB hub and check  with `ls /dev | grep port_` if there are corresponding ports.
+To find out which port belongs to which sensor use `sudo cat /dev/ttyACMx`, with `x` replaced by port number, to start listening to the port, then turn on each sensor one by one and observe if there is a feedback.
+* Then follow [this](https://msadowski.github.io/linux-static-port) guide to link every port to a static name.
+As device attribute (ATTRS) use Wixel's serial number.
+* After finishing the guide unplug and plug in the USB hub with Wixels and check  with `ls /dev | grep port_` if there are corresponding ports.

-Finally, you will need to install [CoppeliaSim](https://www.coppeliarobotics.com/)
+Finally, you will need to install [CoppeliaSim](https://www.coppeliarobotics.com/) to run the arm simulation.

 ## Run the code
-TODO
+1. Run CoppeliaSim
+2. Open scene ***serial_comm/simple_arm.ttt***
+3. Start *roscore*
+4. Read sensors raw data and compute quaternions: `rosrun serial_comm serial_comm`
+For estimating quaternions we use IMU and AHRS sensor fusion algorithm by Sebastian Madgwick from [here](https://x-io.co.uk/open-source-imu-and-ahrs-algorithms/)
+5. Send estimated quaternions to arm joints in CoppeliaSim and get end-effector pose: `rosrun serial_comm controller_node.py`
+End-effector pose is published to topic */end_effector*
+6. Magdwick algorithm needs some time to converge.
+Wait until it converges and initialize it with `rostopic pub /initialize std_msgs/String "data: 'init'" -1`
+7. Done.

+Note: Depending on presense of metal in the environment, which disturbs magnetometer, the algorithm will give shifted quaternions.
+Tune orientation by playing with quaternions in **controller_node.py**.